madnight/blog/source/_drafts/applicative.md

 <!-- pure (.) <*> u <*> v <*> w = u <*> (v <*> w) -- Composition -->
 <!-- {% endvimhl %} -->

-An Instance of Functor, the List Functor
+An Instance of Applicative, the List Applicative
 {% vimhl hs %}
 instance Functor [] where
-    fmap = map
+    pure x    = [x]
+    fs <*> xs = [f x | f <- fs, x <- xs]
+-- is a list comprehension that generates a new list by applying the function f to each element in the list xs for every function f in the list fs.
 {% endvimhl %}

 Another Instance, the Maybe Functor